-A SENIOR with experience working with major corporations, running large farming operations, advancing agricultural research and in international trade is the new chief executive officer of AgForce Queensland.
+A SENIOR executive with experience working with major corporations, running large farming operations, advancing agricultural research and in international trade is the new chief executive officer of AgForce Queensland.

 AgForce president Grant Maudsley said he was delighted to welcome Michael Guerin, who takes on the CEO role at the peak rural industry body from today.